Behavioural despair test: Controversy in interpretation

 Classically, immobility in the second test has been interpreted as a behavioural correlate of negative mood, representing a kind of hopelessness in the animal.
 Rodents given antidepressants swim harder and longer than controls (which forms the basis for claims of the test's validity).
 However, there is some debate between scientists whether increased immobility instead demonstrates learning or habituation, and would therefore be a positive behavioural adaptation: the animal is less fearful because it is now familiar with the environment of the test.
 This interpretation is supported by the fact that even rats who are first put into a container from which they can escape (and therefore do not experience despair) show reduced mobility in the second test.

 Some pharmacological compounds that influence motor movement, like stimulants and sedatives, may cause animals to swim for different amounts of time that are unrelated to the antidepressant properties of the compound.
-Researchers need to assess locomotor activity in the animal's homecage or by a locomotor test.
+Researchers need to assess locomotor activity in the animal's home cage or by a locomotor test.
 If locomotion is altered compared to controls then other animal antidepressant models should be used.

 The term "behavioural despair test" bears an anthropomorphic connotation and is a somewhat subjective description as it is uncertain whether the test reliably gauges mood or despair.
 Strictly speaking, the descriptive term "forced swimming test" is preferred by researchers.
 The use of forced swimming tests is criticised by animal rights groups, notably PETA.